finos/FDC3/docs/api/spec.md

 It is expected that App Directories will also curate listed apps and ensure that they are complying with declared intents.

-Like FDC3 Context Data, the Intent schemas need to be versioned.
-Desktop Agents will be responsible to declare which version of the Intent schema they are using.
-Applications may also assert a specific version requirement when raising an Intent.
-Version negotation may be supported by a given Desktop Agent.

 ### Send/broadcast Context
 On the financial desktop, applications often want to broadcast context to any number of applications.
 Context sharing needs to support concepts of different groupings of applications as well as data privacy concerns.
 Each Desktop Agent will have its own rules for supporting these features.
 However, a Desktop Agent should ensure that context messages broadcast to a channel by an application joined to it should not be delivered back to that same application.